 Museum of History and Industry

 - Maritime Gallery.
-Seattle’s history is tied greatly to the water and this exhibit pays homage to the people who lived, worked and played here.
-A room that on the surface could’ve taken my husband and me roughly twenty minutes to complete held a mountain of possibilities for our kids.
-It was amazing to watch where the imagination took our children armed only with a telescope (from inside the Exploration & Innovation Packs), a periscope from a WWII era submarine, and a ship’s wheel.
+Seattle's history is tied greatly to the water and this exhibit pays homage to the people who lived, worked and played here.
+A room that, on the surface, could've taken my husband and me roughly twenty minutes to complete became a mountain of possibilities for our kids.
+It was amazing to watch where the imagination took our children armed only with a telescope (from inside the Exploration & Innovation Packs), a periscope from a WWII era submarine, and a ship's wheel.

 - Bezos Center for Innovation.
 This floor focuses on how this town consistently produces innovators.
-The thought behind innovation is that ideas drive change.
-But, this area highlights the importance of harnessing and methodically developing dreams in order to be impactful.
-Travel through a number of hands-on exhibits to understand the brilliance of constructing something tangible to make great ideas pervasive in society as a whole.
-Adults and toddlers alike get their shot at the Idea Lab.
-Write a design plan that tackles a real world problem, engineer a solution through building with kid-friendly items like legos and Tynker toys, and market the innovation through photographing, posting and sharing it with the world.
+This area highlights the importance of harnessing and methodically developing dreams in order to be impactful.
+Travel through a number of hands-on exhibits to understand how to grow a concept to something more tangible.
+Adults and toddlers alike get their moment to create in the Idea Lab: write a design plan that tackles a real world problem, engineer a solution through building with kid-friendly items like legos and Tinker toys, and market your innovation through photographing, posting and sharing it with the world.
+Show your children that they can change the world with dreams through a disciplined and constructive approach.
 Leave feeling empowered.
-Show your children that they can change the world with dreams through a disciplined and constructive approach.

 Pacific Science Center